hannhm1109/Movie-App-React-Vite-/README.md

-#Movie App
+# Movie App

-###This is a simple movie app that uses React and Vite.
+### This is a simple movie app that uses React and Vite.
 The app displays a list of popular movies from The Movie Database (TMDB).
-###I haven't Added search functionality yet but it's under development.
+### I haven't added search functionality yet but it's under development.

-#Getting Started
+## Getting Started
-###To get started, clone this repository and install the necessary dependencies:
+### To get started, clone this repository and install the necessary dependencies:
 ```bash
 git clone <repository-url>
 cd movie-app